 It will be a huge test of endurance, with scorching heat, endless sand, and long days, but every step they take will help support people across the UK who are living with the impact of a brain tumour diagnosis.

-Within the team are nine individuals living with the lifelong effects of a various brain tumours and their treatments, and they're taking on the ultimate challenge to prove that life does not stop after diagnosis.
+Within the team are nine individuals living with the lifelong effects of various brain tumours and their treatments, and they're taking on the ultimate challenge to prove that life does not stop after diagnosis.

 The team has trained tirelessly for this adventure, and their determination reflects the bravery of the people they are fundraising to support.
 They aim to redefine what recovery can look like after a life-changing, and in some cases life-limiting diagnosis.